 Delimitations

 Deliminiations are internal and external factors that explicitly restrict the study from exploring all aspects of the problem.
 Humanoid actors initialize with a configuration that controls their mechanical movement.
 There are virtually unlimited permutations for these characters and their weight, height, agility, and flexibility, among other properties.
 The distributed training process must set value bounds to learn the problem space efficiently.
-For instance, there’s only one person over 635KG weight (Guinness World Records, 2022).
+For instance, there’s only one person over 635 kg weight (Guinness World Records, 2022).
 Therefore, it does not make sense for test cases to exceed this extreme limit.
 Similar practical constraints also exist for other properties.
 It is beyond the scope and budget of this study to examine outliers.

 This study utilizes video footage from simulated resources that might behave differently than physical beings.
 These distinctions arise from software errors, hardware resources, and modeling errors within the underlying data.
 HAR is also a vast concept with virtually unlimited permutations.
 The research project aims to minimize these challenges within the existing simulation software’s capabilities.